 - Prep the vegetables and set aside.

-- Add the olive oil to a large sauté pan — ideally cast iron.
-Preheat the pan over high heat on the stove.
+- Add the olive oil to a large skillet over medium to high heat — ideally a cast iron skillet.

 - Season both sides of the fillets with salt and pepper.